openhab/openhab-addons/bundles/org.openhab.binding.deconz/README.md

 | `deleteScene(id)`   | `id` (Integer)  | -            | Deletes the scene with the given id.                                                      |
 | `storeScene(id)`    | `id` (Integer)  | -            | Store the current group's state as scene with the given id.                               |

+The return value refers to a key of the given name within the returned Map.
+See [example](#thing-actions-example).

 ## Full Example

 ### Things file